hyhieu/hyhieu.github.io/blog/on_cute_layouts.md

 </div>

-When clear from context, we will drop the word "canonical" for brevity.
-We might also use the overloaded notation:
+When clear from context, we drop the word "canonical" for brevity, and might also use the overloaded notation:

 $$